0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Too many times
 ```

+At this point, the protagonist wants to let go of the feelings that he has.
+However,

 - The narrator keeps trying to let go of the feelings he has over and over again
 - However, they keep coming back into his mind and ends up making him suffer over it.
 - Creates a vicious cycle that this album is known for